No Highway: Plot

-The narrator is Mr Scott, brought in to downsize his department, and the plot concerns his consideration of Theodore Honey, who initially comes across as an unlikely hero.
+The narrator is Dr Scott, brought in to downsize his department, and the plot concerns his consideration of Theodore Honey, who initially comes across as an unlikely hero.
 Mr Honey, a widower, does not live a conventional British life, and is bringing up his young daughter, Elspeth, alone.
 He is engaged in research on the fatigue of aluminium airframes.
 He is currently investigating possible failure in the high aspect ratio tailplane of a new airliner, the fictional "Rutland Reindeer".

 Honey is nervous and distrusting of the 'new broom', is unimpressive in appearance and is so intensely focused on his work that his relations with the outside world – never that good to begin with – suffer badly.
 Throughout the story, people judge him by that appearance, or by his varied and unconventional outside interests, such as pyramidology, the study of possible esoteric interpretations of the Pyramids.

 Honey has predicted, by a (fictional) theory supposedly related to quantum mechanics, that it is possible for an aluminium alloy structure to fail long before the design lifetime predicted by the usual design standards.
 He is using a spare tailplane from a Reindeer aircraft in a fatigue test.
 Honey's theory predicts that the metal at the root of the tailplane will suffer from metal fatigue and fail with a crystalline fracture.

-Before Mr Scott's arrival, despite Mr Honey's concerns, the aircraft had recently been allowed into service.
-Mr Honey's work is regarded as likely to falsify his far-fetched theory, rather than raising a significant safety issue.
+Before Dr Scott's arrival, despite Honey's concerns, the aircraft had recently been allowed into service.
+Honey's work is regarded as likely to falsify his far-fetched theory, rather than raising a significant safety issue.
 But the newly arrived Mr Scott links it with the recent crash of a Reindeer carrying the Soviet ambassador, which had total flying hours close to Honey's estimate, and which crashed in northeastern Quebec.
 The crash report, including photographs, is inconclusive, and Scott feels that the remains of the aircraft must be physically examined.